Knowledge is power, but it could become a burden if your company’s valuable information is scattered across emails, Word docs, and Google Drive.

 Centralized Platform

 Any software you choose should provide teams with a unified space to work together and build high-quality content.
-This centralized platform is where teams can create structured content, track history, set workflows, and publish it across the web and mobile.
+This centralized platform allows teams to create structured content, track history, set workflows, and publish it across the web and mobile.

 Data Security

-While working with sensitive business data, you need a tool with a strong security system.
-The leading software for knowledge management offers smart security features that allow folder or page-level restrictions to hide or display content.
+Working with sensitive business data requires a tool with a strong security system.
+The leading knowledge management software offers smart security features that allow folder or page-level restrictions to hide or display content.
 Such tools also support single sign-on and are GDPR compliant.

 Affordable Pricing

-Knowledge management tools come with different price plans depending on the number of users and features offered.
-Go for a tool with a transparent pricing structure so that you don’t have to bear any surprises at the month’s end.
+Knowledge management tools offer different price plans depending on the number of users and features offered.
+Choose a tool with a transparent pricing structure so that you don’t have to bear any surprises at the end of the month.

 Free Trial

 The tool should offer a free trial period of at least 15 days.
-This is vital for companies that want to take the product for a test drive before investing their hard-earned money in it.
+This is vital for companies that want to test the product before investing their hard-earned money in it.

 Moreover, a free trial period gives you a hands-on experience of a tool’s features and functionality, helping you make a mindful decision.

-If you are confused and need some recommendations, we’d say you can opt for ProProfs Knowledge Base if you need a tool that’s simple, feature-rich, and affordable at the same time.
-Give it a shot and watch how it can skyrocket your business growth.
+If you are confused and need some recommendations, we suggest you opt for ProProfs Knowledge Base.
+It’s a simple, feature-rich, and affordable tool.
+Give it a shot and watch how it can help in your business growth.
+You may explore the tool further or request a demo below.

 FREE.
 All Features.
 FOREVER!